 How and where is ACTIAM operating?

 ACTIAM is currently active with two impact funds, in 50 countries.
-These funds are the ACTIAM Institutional Microfinance Fund III (AIMF III) and the ACTIAM-FMO SME Finance Fund (SMEFF).
-The AIMF III was launched in December 2014 and provides debt capital to microfinance institutions in emerging and developing countries.
+These funds are the ACTIAM Financial Inclusion Fund (previously known as ACTIAM Institutional Microfinance Fund III - AIMF III) and the ACTIAM-FMO SME Finance Fund (SMEFF).
+The ACTIAM Financial Inclusion Fund was launched as AIFM III in December 2014 and provides debt capital to microfinance institutions in emerging and developing countries.
 The SMEFF provides capital to financial institutions with the objective to give the 70% of the SMEs in emerging markets, which are currently underserved, access to capital and development opportunities.
 Entrepreneurs can use these funds to support their business, for growth, or for professionalization purposes.

 Loan to Khan Bank, Mongolia